 Our mission is to apply a stakeholder-informed, evidence-based, data-driven, and tech-enabled approach to identifying and supporting the mental health of individuals across the course of life in Canada and globally.
 We seek to identify how innovative technological approaches can be leveraged to support wellbeing, social connectedness, and improve mental health.

 As Director and Principal Investigator of the Precision Mental Health Lab, I provide strategic direction and operational oversight.
-I am passionate about mental health research, technology development, and democratization.
+I am passionate about mental health: research, technology development, and democratization.
 Using a transdisciplinary approach implementing both qualitative and quantitative methods, I'm interested in developing strategies for how we can be happier and healthier for longer.
 For my contributions to the field, I received the Early Career Achievement Award from the American Psychological Association, the Stan Maes Early Career Award from the European Health Psychology Society, as well as the Canadian Association on Gerontology’s Recognition Award for Excellence in Longitudinal Research and New Investigator Award.
-When I'm not pacing around my office drinking luke-warm black coffee, you’ll find me chasing salmonids with a fly rod or cooking over an open fire.
+In addition, I am honoured to be a Michael Smith Health Research BC Scholar.
+When I'm not pacing around my office drinking 50°C black coffee, you’ll find me chasing salmonids with a fly rod or cooking over an open fire.

 I am a 3rd year PhD candidate in the department of Gerontology at SFU under the supervision of Dr. Cosco.
 My research is funded by Mental Health Research Canada and Mitacs, and it focuses on community-based digital mental health interventions/services for the diverse older adult population in Vancouver.
 I have worked with a local seniors’ centre, West End Seniors’ Network, for the past two years to learn about the lived experiences of members of my community and factors that impact their mental wellbeing.
 Outside of SFU, I am also a research assistant for the Long Term Care/Assisted Living research unit at Fraser Health Authority.